 What to expect during an Acupuncture appointment:

 Your appointment will begin with a discussion of the patient's medical history, so that we may best understand the reason for your visit.
-During an acupuncture appointment the doctor will examine your pet’s tongue for color, size, texture and shape.
-They will also palpate your pet’s pulses.
-This information helps the doctor to read the Qi within your pet, much like a cardiologist might use a stethoscope to directly listen to your pet’s heart.
+During an acupuncture appointment the doctor will examine your horse’s tongue for color, size, texture and shape.
+They will also palpate your horse’s pulses.
+This information helps the doctor to read the Qi within the patient, much like a cardiologist might use a stethoscope to directly listen to your horse’s heart.
 With the tongue and pulse information, a “pattern” or diagnosis about the Qi is made.